fearlessit/BilliardsComputerVisionEngine/README.md

 As we only use one camera there are limitations to accuracy of system.
 Also players can temporarily block view.
 Perspective gets skewed and especially far from camera detection accuracy suffers.
 This process dosen't do well with balls too near each other.
-It will determine them as one ball or skip them entirely as they are too big to be a ball.
+It will determine them as one ball or skip them entirely as they are too big to be one ball.

 That be said, this prototype of very simple detection process still works pretty well.
-It dosen't output 100% correct output all time, but in many applications this is even not necessary.
+It dosen't output 100% correct output all of the time, but in many applications this is not even necessary.
 For example, with this setup it could be possible to implement automatic score counter for straight pool.
 This could be achieved by examining balls movements and number on table and by recognizing pocketing of moving ball.

-It could be also used when training billiards as it is able to keep track of shots and for example average accuracy.
+One interesting application is training billiards as computer engine is able to keep track of shots and for example average accuracy.
 If you are interested to apply this project but need some technical help, please do not hesitate to contact me.

 ## Installation and running BCVE engine